Tight bound on treedepth in terms of pathwidth and longest path: Introduction

 We complete the picture by proving an analogous result relating treedepth and pathwidth.

 \begin{theorem} Every graph of pathwidth less than\/ $a$ containing no\/ $2^b$-vertex path has treedepth at most\/ $10ab$. \end{theorem}

-Clearly, Theorems \ref{thm:pw_vs_tw} and~\ref{thm:main} imply Theorem~\ref{thm:td_vs_tw}.
-On the other hand, Theorems \ref{thm:td_vs_tw} and~\ref{thm:pw_vs_tw} imply that every graph of pathwidth less than $a$ containing no $2^b$-vertex path has treedepth $\bigOh(a^2b)$.
+Clearly, \cref{thm:pw_vs_tw,thm:main} imply \cref{thm:td_vs_tw}.
+On the other hand, \cref{thm:td_vs_tw} implies that every graph of pathwidth less than $a$ containing no $2^b$-vertex path has treedepth $\bigOh(a^2b)$.
 This is because every graph with pathwidth less than $a$ has treewidth less than $a$ and contains no complete binary tree of height $2a$ as a minor.
-In~\cite{GJNW22}, it was conjectured that the bound on treedepth can be reduced to $\bigOh(ab)$, and Theorem~\ref{thm:main} provides a proof of this conjecture.
+In~\cite{GJNW23}, it was conjectured that the bound on treedepth can be reduced to $\bigOh(ab)$, and \cref{thm:main} provides a proof of this conjecture.

-We remark that the bound in Theorem~\ref{thm:main} is sharp up to a constant factor, which can be seen as follows.
+We remark that the bound in \cref{thm:main} is sharp up to a constant factor, which can be seen as follows.
 Let $b$ and $c$ be integers with $b>c\geq 1$, and let $a=2^c$.
 Consider the graph $G$ obtained from a path on $2^{b-c}$ vertices by replacing each vertex with a clique on $\frac{a}{2}=2^{c-1}$ vertices and replacing each edge by a complete bipartite graph between the two cliques.
 Then $\pw(G)=a-1$.
 Also, $G$ has $2^{b-1}$ vertices, and thus it has no $2^b$-vertex path.
 It can be checked that $G$ has treedepth at least $\frac{a}{2}(b-c)$, which is roughly $ab/2$ when $b\gg c$.

-It is shown in~\cite{GJNW22} that the bound in Theorem~\ref{thm:pw_vs_tw} is also sharp up to a constant factor.
-Whether the bound in Theorem~\ref{thm:td_vs_tw} can be improved remains an open problem.
+It is shown in~\cite{GJNW23} that the bound in \cref{thm:pw_vs_tw} is also sharp up to a constant factor.
+Whether the bound in \cref{thm:td_vs_tw} can be improved remains an open problem.